area map calendar

 But consider for a second the idea of recalibrating that whole concept of "connection" in one of the most well-connected places in Cleveland – the Flats.

-You'll feel those real connections from head to toe - on the boardwalk sidling on the Cuyahoga River, along bike paths adorned with public art, as you guise skyward at majestic bridges, and while filling your belly and brain with good food and great conversation.
+You'll feel those real connections from head to toe – on the boardwalk along the Cuyahoga River, along bike paths adorned with public art, as you guise skyward at majestic bridges and while filling your belly and brain with good food and great conversation.

 A Cleveland Lowlier